trpc-group/trpc-cpp/docs/en/setup_env.md

 # Overview

-This article introduces how to setup the development environment for tRPC-Cpp.
+This article introduces how to setup the development environment for tRPC-Cpp framework.

 # Summary of Environmental Requirements